magicprogramer/notetaking/README.md

 # Django Notetaking App

-This project serves as a Django framework practice exercise, focusing on building a notetaking app reminiscent of Obsidian.
+This project serves as a Django framework practice exercise, focusing on building a notetaking app .

 ## Demo